gluefish/WatiX-cs/WebAppTests/README.md

 	Web Footer -
 		As a tester I want to see a footer section in the HTML output, with a number of tests passed, failed, not executed, etc
-	Excel write and run -
+	Excel write script -
-		As a test writer, I want Excel to generate the source code for test .cs script, then compile and execute the test
+		As a test writer, I want Excel to generate the source code for test .cs script Excel Compile
+		As a test writer, I want Excel to compile the script Excel Execute
+		As a tester, I want Excel to execute the test